lad-sapienza/sCMS/README.md

 Tutti gli URL Directus implementano pienamente l'API Directus via `dQueryString`.

 All filtering options are applicable in the backend, following the GraphQL logic implemented by Directus.
-These can be applied to your full API call (`dEndPoint`/`DTable`) or using the following s:CMS’ Prop:
+These can be applied to your full API call (`dEndPoint`/`DTable`) or using the following s:CMS` Prop:

 | Field         | Source         | Description                                                          |
 |---------------|----------------|----------------------------------------------------------------------|